brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 - Request/Response Transformation: requests made by a client can be reshaped before sent to internal services, with the same applying to responses
 - Request routing: as the proxy, route requests to specific services, translating to other protocols if required
 - Composition: one request to the gateway can actually be mapped to multiple internal API requests
-- Throttling: limit a user number of requests
+- Throttling: limit user requests up to a determined rate limit
 - Security: protect some endpoints with some sort of authentication (JWT token, basic, API tokens etc)
 - Metrics and Logs: as all requests would pass through it, many metrics and logs will be collected through this service